marcoroth/cable-streams/README.md

 }
 ```

-Now if you insert a `turbo-stream` into the DOM in will be picked up and processed by your custom action.
+Now if you insert a `turbo-stream` into the DOM it will be picked up and processed by your custom action.

 ```html
 <turbo-stream action="log">